jh-song-en/AMMD_DB/README.md

 AMMD DB contains two servers: MySQL server and SFTP server.
-To run the server, some software download and settings must be done.
+To run the server, some software has to be downloaded and settings must be done.
 However, downloading server components separately is time-consuming and problematic since the server software can crash with the existing software.
 Therefore, the Docker is used to build AMMD DB without setting up the server with a few simple steps by using the ```AMMD_DB_initiator.exe```.